ywangd/pybufrkit/README.md

 # Python Toolkit for WMO BUFR Messages

 **Pure** Python package to decode and encode WMO BUFR (FM-94) messages.
-It can be used as both a command line tool or a library.
+It can be used as both a command line tool or library to decode and encode BUFR messages.

 ## Installation